naumanali929/nomz_portfolio/_posts/2020-10-12-Nauman-Ali-resume.markdown

 **Milestones achieved at MDVision**

-- Establishing an internal IT dept, transitioning away from our MSP bringing IT services inhouse

-Currently managing a team of more then a Dozen highly qualified IT engineers to carry out the day to day operations both in NJ and Lahore.
+- Establishing an internal IT dept, transitioning away from our MSP bringing IT services in-house.
+Currently managing a team of more then a Dozen highly qualified IT engineers to carry out the day to day operations both in New Jersey and Lahore.

 - Facilitated the Primary Data Center Migration to Equinix Data Center in Newark, NJ

-- Live Migration from several Microsoft Exchange Server 2010 to office 365 with no down time and kept all on premises servers live and operational for the complete duration on the project.
+- Live Migration from several Microsoft Exchange Server 2010 to office 365 with no down time, kept all on premises servers live and operational for the complete duration on the project.
 Migrated nearly 1000 mailboxes.

 - Consolidated and Migrated the Infrastructure into a Single Active Directory from several independent domains from different forests with no down time.
 Transitioning from legacy file servers to DFS based file servers 2012/2016.

-- Established a Disaster Recovery Solution for Critical applications with Live replication and availability of Resources at the DR location with an RPO of 15 sec or less -- Based of VMware, Spectrum Enterprises cloud-based solution and Zerto.
+- Established a Disaster Recovery Solution for Critical applications with Live replication and availability of Resources at the DR location with an RPO of 15 sec or less -- Based on VMware, Spectrum Enterprises cloud-based solution and Zerto.

 - Implemented Clustering and HA solutions for Windows Servers and Microsoft SQL Servers